-Late syphilis is highly variable and may develop 1-30 years following initial infections.
+Late syphilis is also highly variable and may develop 1-30 years following initial infection.
 There may be a long latent period before clinical features develop.
 Around 25-40% of untreated patients can develop late disease.
 Patients with late syphilis do not necessarily need to have had clinically symptomatic primary or secondary syphilis.

 Clinically, late syphilis is characterised by:

 Within the cardiovascular system, syphilis is characterised by endarteritis (inflammation of arteries) and there is a delayed-type hypersensitivity reaction with an incomplete immune response.
 Aortitis (inflammation of the aorta) is classic of cardiovascular syphilis, which can lead to complications such as aortic regurgitation and heart failure.

 In the central nervous system, there is infiltration of the cerebrospinal fluid (CSF) with T. pallidum.
 Spontaneous clearance can occur.
 However, without clearance there is risk of ongoing inflammation and subsequent ‘symptomatic neurosyphilis’.
 Symptomatic neurosyphilis may occur in secondary syphilis (e.g. meningitis, cranial nerve palsies) or tertiary syphilis (e.g. General paresis and tabes dorsalis).